George I of Great Britain: Wars and rebellions

 George was active in directing British foreign policy during his early reign.
 In 1717, he contributed to the creation of the Triple Alliance, an anti-Spanish league composed of Great Britain, France and the Dutch Republic.
-In 1718, the Holy Roman Empire was added to the body, which became known as the Quadruple Alliance.
+In 1718, Austria was added to the body, which became known as the Quadruple Alliance.
 The subsequent War of the Quadruple Alliance involved the same issue as the War of the Spanish Succession.
 The 1713 Treaty of Utrecht had recognised the grandson of Louis XIV of France, Philip V, as king of Spain on the condition that he gave up his rights to succeed to the French throne.
 But upon Louis XIV's 1715 death, Philip sought to overturn the treaty.

 Spain supported a Jacobite-led invasion of Scotland in 1719, but stormy seas allowed only about three hundred Spanish troops to reach Scotland.
 A base was established at Eilean Donan Castle on the west Scottish coast in April, only to be destroyed by British ships a month later.
 Jacobite attempts to recruit Scottish clansmen yielded a fighting force of only about a thousand men.
 The Jacobites were poorly equipped and were easily defeated by British artillery at the Battle of Glen Shiel.
 The clansmen dispersed into the Highlands, and the Spaniards surrendered.
 The invasion never posed any serious threat to George's government.
 With the French now fighting against him, Philip's armies fared poorly.
 As a result, the Spanish and French thrones remained separate.
 Simultaneously, Hanover gained from the resolution of the Great Northern War, which had been caused by rivalry between Sweden and Russia for control of the Baltic.
-The Swedish territories of Bremen and Verden were ceded to Hanover in 1719, with Hanover paying Sweden monetary compensation for the loss of territory.
+The Swedish territories of Bremen-Verden were ceded to Hanover in 1719, with Hanover paying Sweden monetary compensation for the loss of territory.

 Ministries

-In Hanover, the king was an absolute monarch.
+In Hanover, George was an absolute monarch, albeit within the laws of the Holy Roman Empire.
 All government expenditure above 50 thalers (between 12 and 13 British pounds), and the appointment of all army officers, all ministers, and even government officials above the level of copyist, was in his personal control.
 By contrast in Great Britain, George had to govern through Parliament.

 In 1715 when the Whigs came to power, George's chief ministers included Robert Walpole, Lord Townshend (Walpole's brother-in-law), Lord Stanhope and Lord Sunderland.
 In 1717 Townshend was dismissed, and Walpole resigned from the Cabinet over disagreements with their colleagues; Stanhope became supreme in foreign affairs, and Sunderland the same in domestic matters.

 Lord Sunderland's power began to wane in 1719.
 He introduced a Peerage Bill that attempted to limit the size of the House of Lords by restricting new creations.
 The measure would have solidified Sunderland's control of the House by preventing the creation of opposition peers, but it was defeated after Walpole led the opposition to the bill by delivering what was considered "the most brilliant speech of his career".
 Walpole and Townshend were reappointed as ministers the following year and a new, supposedly unified, Whig government formed.